all projects

 • economic diversification.

-The aim of this interim evaluation is to assess the current state of implementation of the PSLF, as well as its effectiveness, efficiency, coherence with other policy areas, relevance and EU added value.
+Prognos and t33 srl were commissioned with the interim evaluation of the PSLF.
+The aim was to assess the current status of the implementation of the PSLF as well as its effectiveness, efficiency, coherence with other policy areas, relevance and EU added value.

-These findings will be used to adjust and improve the instrument if necessary.
+These findings will now be used to adapt and improve the instrument where necessary.

 Our approach

-Together with the Italian political consultancy t33 srl, Prognos assesses the PSLF on the basis of:
+Together with the Italian consultancy t33 srl, Prognos evaluated the PSLF on the basis of:

 • an analysis of programme documents, the ‘Territorial Just Transition Plans’ (TJTP) and academic literature;

-• an online survey and interviews with PSLF stakeholders, such as national, regional and local authorities of EU Member States involved in the design and implementation of the PSLF, beneficiaries, experts (e.g. from research and academia, associations and NGOs), the European Commission and the European Investment Bank, as well as
+• an online survey and interviews with PSLF stakeholders, such as national, regional and local authorities of EU Member States involved in the design and implementation of the PSLF, beneficiaries, experts (e.g. from research and academia, associations and NGOs), the European Commission and the European Investment Bank;

 • case studies on the implementation of the PSLF in France, Greece, Poland, Romania, Sweden and the Czech Republic.

-The evaluation study also examines advisory services that Member States can request.
-These services raise awareness of the PSLF, help to develop a project pipeline and ensure that the PSLF complements other funding and financing opportunities.
+The evaluation study also analysed advisory services that Member States used on request.
+These services raised awareness of the PSLF, helped to build a project pipeline or ensured the complementarity of the PSLF with other funding and financing opportunities.

 Links and downloads

-Further information on the PSLF (website EU commission)
+Further information on the PSLF (EU Commission website)

 Project team: Dr Jan-Philipp Kramer, Vincent Vogelsang, Markus Zock